 Get a veterinary medicine authorised

-If you want to import, manufacture, sell, or use a veterinary medicine in New Zealand, it must be authorised under the ACVM Act and Regulations.
+If you want to import, make, sell, or use any veterinary medicine in New Zealand, you must make sure it's authorised under the Agricultural Compounds and Veterinary Medicines (ACVM) Act 1997.
+There are four types of authorisations, all with conditions.

 There are 4 types of authorisation for veterinary medicines:

 This authorises a specific trade name product.
 This type of authorisation applies to most veterinary medicines.

 Certain product types or groups are exempted from registration, subject to conditions in the ACVM Regulations.

 This allows veterinary medicines to be used under strict conditions without registration or provisional registration.

 When your veterinary medicine has been authorised, you must comply with any conditions on that authorisation.
 These conditions may affect some activities when: